My Plantiful Cooking

 • Add the rest of the ingredients and blend until everything is well incorporated.
 Add a splash of milk if the batter is too thick.

-1 cup plant milk, ⅔ cup applesauce, 2 tablespoons maple syrup, 2 teaspoons baking powder, 1 teaspoon vanilla extract, 1 teaspoon ground cinnamon
+1 cup soy milk, ⅔ cup applesauce, 2 tablespoons maple syrup, 2 teaspoons baking powder, 1 teaspoon vanilla extract, 1 teaspoon ground cinnamon

-• Grease a non-stick pan with a small amount of oil and heat it over medium-low to medium heat.
+• Grease a non-stick pan with a small amount of oil and heat it over medium heat.

 • Pour ¼ cup of batter into the pan.
 Cook until bubbles start to form and the edges look dry, around 2-3 minutes.